Your Ultimate Travel Guide to Dominica: The Greatest Little Caribbean Island You’ve Never Heard Of

 Looking to head off the beaten path and discover incredible natural beauty, authentic Creole cuisine, and one of the best dive sites the Caribbean has to offer?
 Read on for our ultimate travel guide to Dominica.

-The restaurant at this inland eco-inn, high in the Roseau Valley some 15 minutes outside Roseau, is a frequent stop on the cruise ship circuit—and it’s easy to see why, with its authentic Dominican recipes, local charm, and incredible forest sounds (and birds) that drift through the open-air terrace.
-But there’s more to Papillote than its food.
-For the past 25 years, owner Anne Jno Baptise has built up her own tropical eden—four of the property’s 10 acres, roamed by a pair of peacocks, are now a colorful world of ferns, flowers, moss-covered statues, and mineral pools (both hot and cold) fed by the property’s natural springs and waterfalls.
+This inland eco-inn, high in the Roseau Valley some 15 minutes outside Roseau, is a frequent stop on the cruise ship circuit—and it’s easy to see why, with its authentic Dominican snacks, local charm, and incredible forest sounds (and birds) that drift through the open-air terrace.
+For the past two decades, owner Anne Jno Baptise has built up her own tropical eden—four of the property’s 10 acres, roamed by a pair of peacocks, are now a colorful world of ferns, flowers, moss-covered statues, and mineral pools (both hot and cold) fed by the property’s natural springs and waterfalls.
 All of this is the backdrop for five simple guest rooms done up with locally made furniture and quilts.
-There are no TVs in sight, and WiFi is—for now—limited to the restaurant, but you’re here to connect in an entirely different way.
+There are no TVs in sight, and WiFi is limited, but you’re here to connect in an entirely different way.
 An added bonus: you’re within walking distance (10 minutes at most) to the island’s famous Trafalgar Falls.

 Fort Young Hotel